 Fee-based financial planning and investment advisory services are offered by Wolfgang Capital LLC, a Registered Investment Adviser in the state of California.
 Insurance products and services are offered through Wolfgang Financial and Insurance Agency LLC (CA LIC# 0K07551).
 Wolfgang Capital LLC and Wolfgang Financial and Insurance Agency LLC are affiliated companies.
 Neither Wolfgang Financial and Insurance Agency LLC or Wolfgang Capital LLC provide legal or tax advice.
 You should always consult an attorney or tax professional regarding your specific legal or tax situation.
 Wolfgang Capital LLC, Wolfgang Financial and Insurance Agency LLC and Zachary Herzog are not affiliated with or endorsed by the Social Security Administration or any government agency.
 This content is for informational purposes only and should not be used to make any financial decisions.

 About the Author

-Zachary W. Herzog is an Investment Adviser Representative and the CEO of Wolfgang Capital LLC, a Registered Investment Adviser in California.
-Zach is dedicated to helping retirees and pre-retirees protect their finances as a licensed life and health insurance agent (CA LIC# 0H085434) with Wolfgang Financial and Insurance Agency LLC, an insurance planning firm in the greater Southern California area.
+Zachary W. Herzog is an Investment Adviser Representative and the CEO of Wolfgang Capital, an Investment Adviser registered in California.
+Zach is dedicated to helping retirees and pre-retirees protect their finances as a licensed life and health insurance agent (CA LIC# 0H085434) with Wolfgang Financial and Insurance Agency, an insurance planning firm in the greater Southern California area.